jadcy/quixi-intern/README.md

-# Jady Chan Intern Project
+# Jady Chan Quixi Take Home

 Created a form with a drop down, textbox, and a signature pad.\
 Form validation was created.\